 SQLite uses dynamic memory allocation to obtain memory for storing various objects (ex: database connections and prepared statements) and to build a memory cache of the database file and to hold the results of queries.
-Much effort has gone into making the dynamic memory allocation subsystem of SQLite reliable, predictable, robust, and efficient.
+Much effort has gone into making the dynamic memory allocation subsystem of SQLite reliable, predictable, robust, secure, and efficient.

 This document provides an overview of dynamic memory allocation within SQLite.
 The target audience is software engineers who are tuning their use of SQLite for peak performance in demanding environments.
 Nothing in this document is required knowledge for using SQLite.
 The default settings and configuration for SQLite will work well in most applications.
 However, the information contained in this document may be useful to engineers who are tuning SQLite to comply with special requirements or to run under unusual circumstances.

 The SQLite core and its memory allocation subsystem provides the following capabilities:

 Robust against allocation failures.
 If a memory allocation ever fails (that is to say, if malloc() or realloc() ever return NULL) then SQLite will recover gracefully.
 SQLite will first attempt to free memory from unpinned cache pages then retry the allocation request.
 Failing that, SQLite will either stop what it is doing and return the SQLITE_NOMEM error code back up to the application or it will make do without the requested memory.